draronbalogh/3d/README.md

 1. Start with start menu-> "mysql installer" -> select the mysql installer - Community
 2. Click on reconfiguring options
 3. In mysql workbench check server availability
-4. In server menu -> reverse engineer
+4. In Database menu -> reverse engineer

+if still not working, then already existing port should be closed:
+1. yarn run server
+2. get error info
+3. netstat -ano | findstr :5000
+4. ahol fut: tskill 14236   // change tskill for !!!!  taskkill in git bash !!!!

 Other solutions:
 1. Refresh mysql